A discovery that could save a planet from mass extinction.

-It was 1989 when two world class chemists went from their university basement lab to global phenom after they started making excess heat energy in tiny table-top beakers containing electrolyzed-metal and water.
-It was a breakthrough that could provide a next-generation atomic power from the hydrogen in water.
+It was 1989 and two world class chemists had just been thrown from their quiet basement lab and into the global satellite spotlight after generating excess heat energy in tiny table-top beakers containing electrolyzed-metal and water.
+It was an energy breakthrough that could provide a next-generation atomic power from the hydrogen in water.
 But not everybody was happy, and the difficulty in reproducing this Anomalous Heat Effect caused the bulk of mainstream science to virulently reject the claims, banishing the science to oblivion.

 But the heat keeps coming, and nothing can stop the few intrepid cold fusion researchers from finding the mechanism that produces this ultra-clean, energy-dense, scalable and de-centralized powercell – and save the planet, before it’s too late.

 Based on true events, Discover Cold Fusion has text assembled by Ruby Carat and art by Matt Howarth.
-Chemists and cold fusion scientists Michael McKubre and Melvin Miles consulted on story elements.
+Research chemists and cold fusion scientists Michael McKubre and Melvin Miles consulted on historical and scientific elements.